zackfertig/rct_progress/README.md

 	- macOS Gatekeeper: for the CLI binary, remove quarantine and make it executable if needed: `xattr -dr com.apple.quarantine ./rct-highscores; chmod +x ./rct-highscores`
 	- Linux permissions: mark CLI binary or AppImage executable if needed: `chmod +x ./rct-highscores` or `chmod +x ./rct-highscores-*.AppImage`
  - Drag-and-drop (binaries only):
-	 - Drop a single `CSS0.DAT` onto `rct-highscores` to generate `highscores.dat` into your default OpenRCT2 user folder:
+	 - Drop a single `CSS0.DAT` onto `rct-highscores` to generate `highscores.dat` next to the binary (same folder as the executable/app).
-		 - Windows: `%USERPROFILE%\Documents\OpenRCT2\highscores.dat`
-		 - macOS: `~/Library/Application Support/OpenRCT2/highscores.dat`
-		 - Linux: `~/.config/OpenRCT2/highscores.dat`
-	 - Drop both `CSS0.DAT` and an existing `highscores.dat` onto `rct-highscores` to merge and write to the given highscores path.
+	 - Drop both `CSS0.DAT` and an existing `highscores.dat` onto `rct-highscores` to merge.
+If a highscores.dat was dropped, it is updated in-place; otherwise the merged output is written next to the binary.

 OS‑native packages details
 - macOS `.app` droplet
   - Download `rct-highscores.app` from Releases and drag `CSS0.DAT` (and optionally an existing `highscores.dat`) onto it.
   - First‑run security: right‑click the app → Open to bypass Gatekeeper; or remove quarantine via Terminal: `xattr -dr com.apple.quarantine rct-highscores.app`.
-  - Outputs to your OpenRCT2 user folder when only `CSS0.DAT` is provided; merges if both files are dropped.
+	- Outputs next to the app by default when only `CSS0.DAT` is provided; merges if both files are dropped (in-place if a highscores.dat was dropped).
 - Linux AppImage
   - Download `rct-highscores-*.AppImage`, then: `chmod +x rct-highscores-*.AppImage` and double‑click.
   - Optional: run once to integrate into your desktop menu; after integration you can drag files onto the launcher/icon if supported by your environment.
-  - As with other binaries, a single `CSS0.DAT` generates to the default OpenRCT2 folder; adding a `highscores.dat` performs an in‑place merge.
+	- As with other binaries, a single `CSS0.DAT` generates `highscores.dat` next to the AppImage; adding a `highscores.dat` performs an in‑place merge if that file is one of the dropped items.

 Usage
 - Preferred (after installing the package locally):